julianpoy/recipesage-docs/docs/tutorials/settings/export.md

 ---
 title: Exporting Data
+description: Export your RecipeSage recipes in JSON-LD, plain text, or PDF format.
+Backup your recipes or transfer them to other applications.
 ---

 The options documented here apply to the `Side Menu -> Settings -> Export Recipe Data` page and the subpages withit.